 As you can see, tears are invaluable for clear vision, protecting your eyes, flushing out irritants, and soothing emotions.

-If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Jason Holtom at The Eye Studio in Red Deer County today.
+If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Jason Holtom at The Eye Studio in Red Deer today.